Chart Color Schemes

 AreaSearch analysis of employment trends sees Terrigal - North Avoca performing better than 90% of local markets assessed across Australia

-The area appears to offer limited local employment opportunities based on Census data comparison between working population and resident population.
-Between September 2024 and September 2025, employment levels increased by 3.1% while labour force grew by 3.5%, causing the unemployment rate to rise by 0.4 percentage points.
-In contrast, Greater Sydney recorded employment growth of 2.1% with a 0.2 percentage point increase in unemployment.
-National employment forecasts from Jobs and Skills Australia project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Terrigal - North Avoca's employment mix suggests local employment should grow by 7.1% over five years and 14.5% over ten years, though these are simple extrapolations for illustrative purposes only.
+The area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
+Between December 2024 and December 2025, employment levels increased by 3.5%, while labour force increased by 3.7%, causing the unemployment rate to rise by 0.1 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.2% and labour force growth of 2.3%, with a marginal increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Terrigal - North Avoca.
+These projections suggest national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Terrigal - North Avoca's employment mix suggests local employment should increase by 7.1% over five years and 14.5% over ten years, although these are simple weighting extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment